Cyber-Chic/nasa/README.md

     The MANBA Archival Sets represent a closed-loop research pipeline curated by The Moore Signal Archive LLC.
 Requests for the utilization or publication of these specific transit reports require a formal Portfolio Request.
 Please include project scope and professional affiliation.

 *   **02 // OPEN-SCIENCE CONTRIBUTIONS**
     Historical data contributions have been transitioned into The Moore Signal Archive LLC stewardship framework for long-term signal persistence.
-While raw classifications contribute to the public record, the analytical synthesis and archival documentation remain the proprietary work of the Archive.
+While raw classifications contribute to the public record, the analytical synthesis and archival documentation remain the independent work of the Archive.

 *   **03 // STRATEGIC HANDSHAKE**
     Please initiate the submission protocol via the secure email directory below.
 Inquiries are vetted for alignment with current Archive mission parameters.